 What is a Texas trip without barbecue?
 Pretty unthinkable, right?

-Going to famous barbecue joints in the city is among the fun things to do in Austin Texas.
-There is something so comforting about this kind of cooking you just can’t place into words.
+Going to famous barbecue joints in the city is among the fun things to do in Austin, Texas.
+There is something so comforting about this kind of cooking you can’t place in words.

 One of the Austin places to visit if you like good barbecue is Franklin.
-Don’t even bother making sense out of the long line – it is existent because of one good reason: the barbecue is to-line for.
+Don’t even bother making sense out of the long line – it is existent for one good reason: the barbecue is to-line for.

 You can taste Franklin’s famous slow-cooked meat goodness as a sandwich or by the pound.
 Whichever option you choose, you are sure to taste one of Austin’s best.